neondatabase/website/content/docs/functions/json_extract_path.md

 ## Additional considerations

-This section outlines additional considerations including alternative functions and performance considerations.
+### Performance and Indexing

+The `json_extract_path` function performs well when extracting data from `JSON` documents, especially compared to extracting data in application code.
+It allows performing the extraction directly in the database, avoiding transferring entire `JSON` documents to the application.

+However, performance can degrade with highly nested `JSON` structures and very long text strings.
+In those cases, using the binary `JSONB` data type and the `jsonb_extract_path` function will likely offer better performance.

+Indexing `JSON` documents can also significantly improve `json_extract_path` query performance when filtering data based on values extracted from `JSON`.

 ### Alternative functions

-**json_extract_path_text**

-The regular `json_extract_path` function returns the extracted value as a `JSON` object or array, preserving its `JSON` structure, whereas the alternative
-`json_extract_path_text` function returns the extracted value as a plain text string, casting any `JSON` objects or arrays to their string representations.
+- [json_extract_path_text](/docs/functions/json_extract_path_text) - The regular `json_extract_path` function returns the extracted value as a `JSON` object or array, preserving its `JSON` structure, whereas the alternative `json_extract_path_text` function returns the extracted value as a plain text string, casting any `JSON` objects or arrays to their string representations.

     Use the regular `json_extract_path` function when you need to apply `JSON`-specific functions or operators to the extracted value, requiring `JSON` data types.
 The alternative `json_extract_path_text` function is preferable if you need to work directly with the extracted value as a string, for text processing, concatenation, or comparison.

-**jsonb_extract_path**

-The `jsonb_extract_path` function works with the `jsonb` data type, which offers a binary representation of `JSON` data.
+- `jsonb_extract_path` - The `jsonb_extract_path` function works with the `jsonb` data type, which offers a binary representation of `JSON` data.
 This alternative function is generally faster than `json_extract_path` for most operations, as it's optimized for the binary `jsonb` format.
 This difference in performance is often more pronounced with larger `JSON` structures and frequent path extractions.

-### Performance

-The `json_extract_path` function performs well when extracting data from `JSON` documents, especially compared to extracting data in application code.
-It allows performing the extraction directly in the database, avoiding transferring entire `JSON` documents to the application.

-However, performance can degrade with highly nested `JSON` structures and very long text strings.
-In those cases, using the binary `JSONB` data type and the `jsonb_extract_path` function will likely offer better performance.

-Indexing `JSON` documents can also significantly improve `json_extract_path` query performance when filtering data based on values extracted from `JSON`.

 {/*
 This example does not work.
 It returns empty values.